IgorLeanca/codexIsoTls/README.md

 constant in the same file (for example, set it to `{"TLSv1.2"}`) to avoid the server closing the connection during the handshake.
 Leaving the array empty retains the JVM defaults.

+Trusted certificates can be stored in the `certificates.txt` file in the project root.
+The application loads the PEM blocks listed in this file automatically when establishing the TLS connection.
+The repository ships with the SecureTrust CA certificate as an example entry—replace it with the certificate(s) issued for your environment.

 After adjusting the constant if necessary, run the program either from the packaged JAR:

 ```